 2007 Meetings and Standing Committees of the Board of Directors.
 The board of directors held five meetings and took action by written consent on one occasion in 2007.
 Each director participated in at least 80% of all of such meetings and of the 2007 meetings of the committees on which he served at the time.
-It is expected that each director will attend all of our annual meetings of shareholders, which are held immediately before the annual meetings of the board of directors.
+It is expected that each director will attend our annual meeting of shareholders, which is held immediately before the annual meeting of the board of directors.
 All our directors attended our 2007 annual shareholder meeting.